 Be Confident: While many interviewers may focus on gaps in your resume, aside from being as transparent as you can be, you need to get them to refocus on your value and skillset.
 The energy and enthusiasm you bring to the table should be palpable.
 Exude Confidence and be ready to talk up your success stories.

-The more educated both employers and job seekers are on the unfounded notion that unemployed candidates are inherently weaker than employed candidates, the more likely this bias will be reduced.
 I have seen an improvement in the industry over the last few years, but I don’t believe we are there yet.
 Employers who have this attitude are hurting themselves because they miss out on an excellent pool of candidates; turning their approach around will likely improve the employer’s bottom line.
 For job seekers, keep the faith, you are no less worthy than an employed candidate, and you need to express this attitude at each interview you secure.